 Can a Dismissed Case be Reopened?

 It depends.
 If prosecutors dismissed the case “without prejudice,” they can refile charges any time before the statute of limitations has expired – that is, they can reopen it if they are able to overcome whatever caused the dismissal in the first place.
 If the case is dismissed “with prejudice,” the case is over permanently.
 The case cannot be re-filed and you are in the clear.
-Please take a moment to watch this informative video by Board Certified Criminal Defense Attorney Anna Summersett to understand the difference and what it means to you.
+Check out this video by Board Certified Criminal Defense Attorney Anna Summersett to understand the difference and what it means to you.

 If My Case Gets Dismissed Will I Still Have It On My Record?